ObjectPlayer/ethernaut-ctf/README.md

 The Privacy challenge explores the misconception that `private` variables in Solidity are truly private.
 The goal is to unlock the contract by discovering a key that's stored in a private variable.

 The solution demonstrates that all data on the blockchain is public and can be read directly from storage, regardless of Solidity's visibility modifiers.
 By determining the correct storage slot, reading the bytes32 value, converting it to bytes16, and using it as the key, we can unlock the Privacy contract.
 This can be done either directly with a script that reads storage or through a separate exploit contract.

+### GatekeeperOne Challenge Summary

+The GatekeeperOne challenge tests your understanding of gas manipulation, contract interactions, and bitwise operations.
+The goal is to pass three gates to become the entrant in the contract.

+The solution involves creating an exploit contract that acts as an intermediary (to pass gate one), carefully controlling the gas sent with the transaction (to pass gate two), and crafting a special bytes8 key using bitwise operations that satisfies multiple conditions (to pass gate three).

 ## Other Useful Commands